MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 ## Higher order functions

-As is visible from previous example, anonymous functions are sometimes good to use with combination of higher order functions.
-Higher order function is a function that takes function as argument and/or returns function as result.
-In this course there were already many of them: `(.)`, `curry`, `uncurry`, `map`, etc. We will now looks at those more used for structures...
+As is visible from the previous example, anonymous functions are sometimes good to use with a combination of higher order functions.
+Higher order function is a function that takes a function as an argument and/or returns a function as a result.
+In this course, there were already many of them: `(.)`, `curry`, `uncurry`, `map`, etc. We will now look at those more used for structures...

 ### Map and filter

-Two widely used functions well-known in the most of functional (but other as well) programming languages are `map` and `filter`.
+Two widely used functions well-known in the most of functional (but others as well) programming languages are `map` and `filter`.
 In the `Prelude` module, they are defined for lists, but they work in the same way for other data structures (`Data.Sequence`, `Data.Set`, etc.).
-When you need to *transform* a list by applying function to its every element, then you can use `map`.
+When you need to *transform* a list by applying a function to its every element, then you can use `map`.
 If you have a list and need to make a sublist based on some property of its elements, use `filter`.
 The best for understanding is to look at its possible implementation.

 ```haskell
 myMap :: (a -> b) -> [a] -> [b]